-- Select the Face option and click Next

-- Define a face load in the y direction of 1

-- Enter the attribute name as Face Load 1 and click Finish
+- Select load type Distributed loads then Face and click Next - Define a face load in the y direction of 1 - Enter the attribute name as Face Load 1 and click Finish

 Note.
 Face loads are pressure loads which can be applied to the edges of Surfaces or the faces of Volumes.